5l1v3r1/ssp-backend/README.md

 {"message":"Error used 4.430051813471502 is bigger than threshold: 3"}
 ```

-For the other (internal) endpoints see the code (glusterapi/main.go)
+For the other (internal) endpoints take a look at the code (glusterapi/main.go)

 # Contributing
 The backend can be started with Docker.
 All required environment variables must be set in the `env_vars` file.